-DeKalb Clinic's Obstetrics and Gynecology Department, including Dr. David Sui and Dr. Paula Hobson, focus on comprehensive Women's Reproductive Health services.
+DeKalb Clinic's Obstetrics and Gynecology Department, including Dr. David Sui, Dr. Paula Hobson and Dr. Oluwakemi Edokpayi focus on comprehensive Women's Reproductive Health services.
 They understand and concentrate on the unique physical and emotional needs of women.

 We also offer complete Obstetrical care that ensures the best possible health for both mother and baby throughout pregnancy and delivery.
 Call (815) 758-8671, ext.
 3350 to schedule an appointment.

 Dr. Sui accepts women who are pregnant and are on public aid.

 The Pap screen is a test performed in a doctor's office as part of a routine pelvic exam.
 In this test a small scraping of cervical cells is taken and examined under a microscope for abnormalities.
 This simple test can be credited with saving the lives of many women with cervical cancer risk.
 The early detection and treatment of precancerous cells can prevent most cervical cancers.

 The cervix is the lower part of the uterus.
 It protects the uterus and pelvic cavity from infection and holds the fetus within the uterus throughout pregnancy.
 Cervical cancer begins in the lining of the cervix.
 It stems from precancerous cells that form gradually, usually over the course of many years.
 Precancerous cells can quickly become cancerous, often in less than a year.

 The American Cancer Society (ACS) recommends that all women over 18 or women who are sexually active have a Pap test annually.
 In women who have had three normal Pap tests in a row and do not fall into significant risk categories, the test can be performed less often at the discretion of her Gynecologist.